Nate-Wessel/how2osm/readme.md

 ## What is OpenStreetMap?

 OpenStreetMap (OSM) is a world-wide, collaborative mapping project spanning a huge range of subjects.
-You might think of it as Wikipedia, if Wikipedia were a map.
+You might think of it as Wikipedia, if Wikipedia were a map instead of a written body of text.
 Anyone with a computer can contribute edits and can also download and use that data, along with the contributions of millions of others, for a wide range of uses.
 [Specifically](https://www.openstreetmap.org/copyright):

 > You are free to copy, distribute, transmit and adapt our data, as long as you credit OpenStreetMap and its contributors.
 If you alter or build upon our data, you may distribute the result only under the same licence.
 The full [legal code](https://opendatacommons.org/licenses/odbl/1.0/) explains your rights and responsibilities.

-This openness has led to a huge number of applications based on OSM, ranging from large companies offering maps or navigation services, to many thousands of smaller projects started by software developers, academics, and hobbyists.
+This openness has led to a huge number of applications based on OSM, ranging from large companies offering maps or navigation services, to many thousands of smaller projects started by software developers, activists, academics, and hobbyists.

 At the technical level, OSM is just a big spatial database run by the OpenStreetMap Foundation.
 It sits on a server somewhere and people access it over the web to make edits and download data.
 But OSM is also a community and a practice.
 Decisions about how it runs and what gets mapped are largely decentralized, and often local.

 ## What's on the map?

-The types of things included on the map range widely, from the glacial rivers of Greenland to the cafe around the corner from you.
-Train lines are on there, as are buildings, many millions of them, all the way down to your apartment or your mom's garden shed.
+The types of things included on the map range widely, from the [glaciers](https://wiki.openstreetmap.org/wiki/Tag:natural%3Dglacier) of Greenland to the [cafe](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dcafe) around the corner from you.
+[Train routes](https://wiki.openstreetmap.org/wiki/Tag:route%3Dtrain) are on there, as are [buildings](https://wiki.openstreetmap.org/wiki/Buildings), hundreds of millions of them, all the way down to your [apartment](https://wiki.openstreetmap.org/wiki/Tag:building%3Dapartments) or your mom's garden [shed](https://wiki.openstreetmap.org/wiki/Tag:building%3Dshed).
 However OpenStreetMap does not cover all subject matter.
-The basic rule is that data should be, in some sense, verifiable by a person on the ground in a real tangible way.
+The basic rule is that data should be, in some sense, [verifiable](https://wiki.openstreetmap.org/wiki/Verifiability) by a person on the ground in a real tangible way.
 This allows us to map sidewalks if they're there, but not the fact that a census tract contains people 37.8% of whom spoke French at home in the year 2021.
 It's [not a map of everything](https://wiki.openstreetmap.org/wiki/Scope).

-You could map that a restaurant exists and serves Tibetan food (that's on their menu, along with their hours and address), but it would be impossible to indicate that the neighbourhood contains many people from Tibet, because...
+To give another example, you could map that a [restaurant](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Drestaurant) exists and serves [Tibetan food](https://wiki.openstreetmap.org/wiki/Key:cuisine) (that's probably spelled out on their menu, along with their hours and address), but it would be impossible to indicate that the neighbourhood contains many people from Tibet, because...
 I guess you'd have to ask them all?
 What would be meant by "many" or even "neighbourhood"?
 People will come to very different conclusions on that one.
+That's not independently _verifiable_.

-That's not verifiable.
-Whether there is or is not a bus stop here is much more verifiable.
+Whether there is or is not a [bus stop](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dbus_stop) here is much more verifiable.
 In a given context at least, we can probably all agree what counts as a bus stop.
 This verifiability requirement leads OSM to a sort of discreteness that not all mapping efforts share.
 Something does or does not exist, is this type of thing or that type of thing.
-OSM doesn't allow things to kind of exist, or exist to a degree.
+OSM doesn't allow things to kind of exist or exist to a degree.
+It doesn't allow us to have competing versions of reality.

-One important exception to the verifiability rule is political boundaries, which often have no tangible signifier in the real world.
+One important exception to the verifiability rule is [political](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dpolitical) or [administrative boundaries](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative), which often have no tangible existence in the real world.
 These are included for completeness, and because they rarely change, but should generally not be considered as authoritative.
 OSM also doesn't include private or identifiable information.
-You can map a house, but not say who lives there, and you also won't find any property lines in OSM, unless they happen to be marked by some physical boundary.
+You can map a house, but not say who lives there, and you also won't find any property lines in OSM, unless they just so happen to be marked by some physical boundary like a [fence](https://wiki.openstreetmap.org/wiki/Tag:barrier%3Dfence).

 ## How is the data structured?